Mentoring & Support Networks

 - The OxFEST Mentoring scheme offers mentors from both academia and industry, and can be conducted via email contact, face-to-face meetings, telephone calls or video calls.

-- The Career Support Network for administrative and support staff is for administrative or support staff up to grade 8 in the University.
+- The Career Support Network is for administrative or support staff up to grade 8 in the University.
 By providing access to a number of managers and experienced recruiters, participants can receive confidential, impartial advice about an internal job application, a job interview, or with rewriting their CV.